deepaksood619/deepaksood619.github.io/docs/knowledge/language/spanish.md

 Quieres salir conmigo?
 Do you want to go out with me?

-Me das tu número - Can i get your phone number?
+Me das tu número - Can I get your phone number?

 Me gustas mucho - I like you a lot